philc/terraform/README.markdown

     satisfy_dependencies()

-The Terraform DSL provides these functions which are commonly used when provisioning systems to run web services.
+The Terraform DSL provides these functions which are commonly used when provisioning systems to run web services:

 <table>
   <tr>